Lead contamination in Washington, D.C., drinking water: Guidotti paper

-The Guidotti paper was called into question by members of the DC Council in February 2009, after the Washington Post ran an article about a more recent study by Marc Edwards that found a correlation between water and blood lead levels in area children.
+The Guidotti paper was called into question by members of the D.C.
+Council in February 2009, after the Washington Post ran an article about a more recent study by Marc Edwards that found a correlation between water and blood lead levels in area children.
 The National Institutes of Health, publisher of the journal in which the paper appeared, were unaware that George Washington University's contract with WASA gave the water authority final approval over anything Guidotti wrote concerning the authority.
 Guidotti was also supposed to remove the sentence about public health impact from the paper before publication, because experts reviewing the paper had rejected that finding; he failed to do so.
-Guidotti and WASA both denied that the agency influenced the paper; Guidotti said he didn't view the contract as giving WASA preapproval over the paper, and therefore didn't disclose it to the journal.
+Guidotti and WASA both denied that the agency influenced the paper; Guidotti said he did not view the contract as giving WASA preapproval over the paper, and therefore did not disclose it to the journal.
 In an August 2006 e-mail obtained by the Post from Edwards, Guidotti agreed to replace the sentence with "Measures to protect residents from exposure to lead in drinking water may have prevented more frequent elevations in blood lead" before its publication, but that did not happen.
 The journal refuses to accept research that is under a sponsor's control; it conducted a review to determine if the paper should be retracted—the journal's first such review in its 30-year history.
 The paper had been cited as evidence that the lead contamination had not harmed District residents.

 In an e-mail to the Washington City Paper, Guidotti refuted any claims that WASA influenced the team's findings.
 He clarified that WASA's contract was with the university, not Guidotti personally.
 He said "The data in our 2007 study are valid, the analysis was accurately reported, and we stand by the conclusions."